planttheidea/moize/README.md

 export default moize.react(Foo);
 ```

+**NOTE**: This method will not operate with components made via the `class` instantiation, as they do not offer the same [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).

-Also, it should be noted that in usages that involve a lot of variety in the parameter changes, this has the potential for excessive memory consumption, as the cache will retain the history of all elements.
+**TIP**: In usages that involve a lot of variety in the parameter changes, this has the potential for excessive memory consumption, as the cache will retain the history of all elements.
 It is therefore recommended to apply a `maxSize`, or to use the shortcut method [`moize.reactSimple`](#moizereactsimple), which automatically sets the `maxSize` to `1`.

-Please note `moize.react` will not operate with components made via the `class` instantiation, as they do not offer the same [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).

 #### moize.reactSimple